Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Using Hugo (With All Its Glory)

 As mentioned earlier, Hugo is without a doubt one of the easiest Static Site Generators available to use.
-This fact that Hugo has [50K+ stargazers][Hugo Stargazers] shows how useful it is!
+The fact that Hugo has [50K+ stargazers][Hugo Stargazers] shows how useful it is!

-So, without wasting any more of your precious time let's dive into using Hugo.
+So, without wasting any more of your precious time, let's dive into seeing how to use Hugo.

 ### Installing Hugo

 First things first, is to install Hugo on your local machine.
-And unlike other Static Site Generators like [Pelican][Pelican Homepage], [Gatsby][Gatsby Homepage] and/or [Jekyll][Jekyll Homepage], Hugo has no dependency!
+Unlike other Static Site Generators Hugo has no dependency!
+But generators like [Pelican][Pelican Homepage], [Gatsby][Gatsby Homepage] and/or [Jekyll][Jekyll Homepage], Hugo has no dependency!
 Which means, you don't need neither a local Python/Ruby runtime or a JavaScript environment.
-All you need is the Hugo [binaries][Hugo Binaries] & you're good to go.
+With Hugo, all you need is the Hugo [binary][Hugo Binaries] & you're good to go.

 The "_installation_" procedure is also pretty simple.
-You just need to add the binary to system `PATH` & invoke the `hugo` command from anywhere in the Terminal.
-Editing each Operating System's `PATH` is quite different.
-Hence I suggest you take a thorough look at the [official installation documentations][Hugo Installation Procedure].
+You need to add the binary to system `PATH` & invoke the `hugo` command from anywhere in the Terminal.

+Do note, editing each Operating System's PATH is quite different.
+Hence, do take a thorough look at the [official installation docs][Hugo Installation Procedure].

-But before you proceed ahead do ensure Hugo was installed correctly.
-You can check it by running the `hugo version` command on your CLI.
+Now ensure you installed Hugo by running the `hugo version` command on your CLI.
 If everything works fine, you should see a similar output.

 ```bash
 Hugo Static Site Generator v0.80.0-792EF0F4 windows/amd64 BuildDate: 2020-12-31T13:37:57Z